 Personal Injury Lawsuits Have a Time Constraint

-New York Civil Practice Law and Rules (CVP) §214 generally limits you to three years from the date of your injury to file a personal injury lawsuit in New York.
+New York Civil Practice Law and Rules (CVP) §214 generally limits you to three years from the date of your accident to file a personal injury lawsuit in New York.

-If you wait too long and allow the deadline in your case to pass, a court may dismiss your lawsuit, and you may lose your opportunity to compel compensation from the at-fault party, even if you have strong evidence of their negligence.
+If you wait too long and allow the deadline in your case to pass, a court may dismiss your lawsuit.
+You may lose your opportunity to compel compensation from the at-fault party, even if you have strong evidence of their negligence.

 Understanding the Personal Injury Lawsuit Process

 If your lawsuit is filed in time to comply with the statute of limitations, you (the plaintiff) and the at-fault party (the defendant) may go to trial.
-To prepare for trial, you or your lawyer may wish to:
+To prepare for court, you or your lawyer will need to: